mdneuzerling/mdneuzerling.com/content/post/2021-01-27-using-metaflow-to-make-model-tuning-less-painful/index.md

 -   AWS Batch is responsible for executing *jobs* on EC2 instances that live only as long as necessary for the jobs to complete.
 -   A *Compute Environment* defines the resources available to AWS Batch.
 I chose to use spot instances to save money.

-This last point proved to be painful.
+I set everything up on AWS following the Metaflow instructions and ran `metaflow configure aws` in a terminal to link everything to my local machine.
+This part of the configuration was mostly painless.
+I ran into a few bumps with IAM roles: I'd advise caution when AWS offers to create IAM roles on your behalf --- if you run into problems, try creating your own roles manually.

+## Use spot instances to save money

+Spot instances can be a lot cheaper than on-demand instances, so I set up a compute environment that exclusively uses spot instances.
+At this point I was no longer following the Metaflow documentation and I was on my own.
+This was painful.

 A compute environment relies on an "allocation strategy" to determine which instances to launch, but the available strategies are opaque.
 At times I would request a total of 48 vCPUs, but the compute environment would select instances that total 80 vCPUs.
 However, AWS accounts are limited by default to 64 vCPUs across all running spot instances.
 I had to request that this limit be increased to 80 on my account, otherwise my jobs would wait until resources were available.

-I also had a lot of trouble dealing with IAM roles.
-"EC2 Spot Fleet Role" is not the same as "EC2 - Spot Fleet", as I discovered after an hour of instances not launching.
-I'd also advise caution when AWS offers to create IAM roles on your behalf --- if you run into problems, try creating your own roles, following whatever AWS documentation you can find.
-Other than that it's just a matter of solving every IAM issue as they arise.
-And they *will* arise.

-Overall I found the AWS setup processing very frustrating.
-Many configurations cannot be changed once a resource has been created, so I found myself in trial-and-error loops of creating and deleting resources until a configuration worked.
-Logs are helpful, if you can find them --- issues with an AWS Batch compute environment would have log entries in automatically generated EC2 Auto Scaling Groups, at the bottom of a navigation pane, in a different service, under an "activity" tab.
+Overall I found the compute environment setup frustrating.
+Many settings can't be changed once a compute environment has been created, so I found myself in a trial-and-error loop of creating and deleting environments until a configuration worked.
+Logs are helpful, if you can find them --- issues with a compute environment have log entries in automatically generated EC2 Auto Scaling Groups, at the bottom of a navigation pane, in a different service, under an "activity" tab.

 But none of this is Metaflow's fault!
-And it's worth powering through the AWS hassles to see compute resources launch themselves to satisfy my computational requirements.
+It's a tangent I went down to save a couple of dollars.
+I got there in the end.

 ## It's a terrible model